 Daytime is casual, with guests in tailored shorts and t-shirts.
 The evening scene sees shirts and chinos.

 Grand Hotel Tremezzo has three restaurants and two bars.
 La TerrazzaGualtiero Marchesi is helmed by head chef Osvaldo Presazzi and serves Italian gourmet traditional cuisine.
 It's named for the 'father of modern Italian cuisine' and serves his signature dishes (open ravioli, gilded saffron risotto and such).
 Dine here for breakfast and dinner.
 L'EscaleTrattoria & Wine Bar opens its doors for dinner and serves boards of local Italian cheeses and cold cuts, plus a select edit of polished rural dishes.
 A wine tasting will let you properly peruse some of the more than 300 Italian regional wines.
 The newest beachside addition, Giacomo al Lago, marries the fabled fish dishes of Giacomo Milano with views of Lake Como's ever-changing scenes.
 Enjoy a light lunch of classic Italian favourites, or one of Giacomo's signature fish dishes overlooking moonlit waters.

 Grand Hotel Tremezzo’s three bars should keep you refreshed during your stay.
 On the panoramic terrace, you’ll find T Bar.
 Settle in to enjoy the view over Bellagio with a signature T Ribbon cocktail made from vodka, Aperol, pineapple juice, orange bitter and saffron.
 The extensive menu includes pastas, sandwiches, burgers and desserts.
 There is live piano music every evening.
 Outdoor Giacomo al Lago cocktail bar will ensure you don’t get too parched in the sunshine, and the pizzaioli at T Pizza will bake your pie of choice in front of your eyes.

 Giacomo al Lago opens for lunch, dinner, and all-day cocktails, while T Pizza wrap things up at 7:30pm.
 Dinner is served until 10:30pm at La Terrazza Gualtiero Marchesi and 11:30pm at L’Escale Trattoria & Wine Bar and drinks flow until midnight at T Bar.

 The 24-hour room service has a day menu for cravings from 6.30am-11pm, a night menu for after hours hunger and an extensive drinks selection.

-Grand Hotel Tremezzo has an enviable lakeside location just off the scenic road of Lake Como.
+With its enviable lakeside location just off the scenic road, Grand Hotel Tremezzo is one of the finest luxury hotels on Lake Como.